Rustom Faramroze Contractor: DGICG

 Dr. P Paleri.
 During his tenure, the third Coast Guard air enclave (in Probandar) was commissioned.
 In 2007, he met with his Pakistani counterpart, the Director General Pakistan Maritime Security Agency Rear Admiral Tayyab Ali Dogar to resolve issues regarding violation of the Exclusive Economic Zone (EEZ).
 The hotline between the two Director General was also established during his tenure.

 He served as the DGICG over two-and-a-half years.
 He relinquished charge on 30 November 2008 to Vice Admiral Anil Chopra.

 Post-retirement

 Contractor retired after 37 years of service on 30 November 2008.
 He was awarded the Param Vishisht Seva Medal on 26 January 2009 for his tenure as DGICG.
 In August 2009, the Armed Forces Tribunal was set up by an act of Parliament.
 Contractor was among the 15 administrative members of the tribunal, and was part of the Mumbai bench.

+He is a freemason under the District Grand Lodge of Bombay.